Troféu Cinco Violinos

 The Troféu Cinco Violinos is an annual football tournament held at the Estádio José Alvalade in Lisbon, Portugal.
-Sporting CP hosts the tournament in early-mid August, one or two weeks before the regular season kicks off.
+Sporting CP hosts the tournament match in late July or early-mid August, one or two weeks before the competitive season kicks off.
 It is named after the "five violins" (cinco violinos): Jesus Correia, Manuel Vasques, Albano, Fernando Peyroteo and José Travassos.